DataDog/integrations-core/kubernetes/README.md

 For more information on installing the Datadog Agent on your Kubernetes clusters, see the [Kubernetes documentation page][2] for more information.

-To collect Kubernetes State metrics, please refer to the [kubernetes_states integration][].
+To collect Kubernetes State metrics, please refer to the [kubernetes_states integration][13].

 ### Configuration